 The ongoing revision of the Federal Act on Cartels and Other Restraints of Competition (CartA) seeks to adopt the significant impediment to effective competition test as the relevant standard for merger control.
-The final provisions are expected to come into force in 2024 at the earliest.
+Since mid-2024, a draft for the revised CartA has been the subject of deliberations within the Federal Assembly.
+The Federal Council's draft was adhered to in substance by the Council of States.
+The business has now been passed to the National Council for its consideration.
+If the National Council agrees on the revision, the changes to the merger control regime are not expected to enter into force before 2026.

-Is there a special substantive test for joint ventures?
+Substantive test Is there a special substantive test for joint ventures?